polarweasel/blog/content/posts/alan-cooper-on-engineering.md

 url: /2010/03/29/482281496/

 ---
-> The phrase â€œengineers build bridgesâ€ is just a euphemism.
+> The phrase "engineers build bridges"is just a euphemism.
 Actually, ironworkers build bridges.
 Engineering is a DESIGN discipline.

  [Alan Cooper](http://www.cooper.com/)